 What is a Plant Dieta in an Ayahuasca Retreat Peru?

 What is a Plant Dieta

 Dieta is a Spanish word that means – simply enough – diet.

-However, when used in Amazonian herbalist traditions that deal with the more powerful and often reality-altering and visionary varieties of plants known as plantas maestras or teacher-plants, used in an Ayahuasca retreats in Peru, the word comes to mean much more than that.
+However, when used in Amazonian herbalist traditions that deal with the more powerful and often reality-altering and visionary varieties of plants known as plantas maestras or teacher-plants, used in ayahuasca ceremonies, the word comes to mean much more than that.
 It then describes dietary and behavioral regimens that allow one to move most safely and effectively into working relationships with such plants.
 These relationships can bring about profound transformations, and the dietas are designed to best facilitate them.